discretize/discretize-guides/fractals/molten-boss/index.md

 ## <Boss/> Molten Effigy <Item id="50082" text="false"/>

-Stack <Boon name="might"/> before moving on to the Molten Effigy.
+Stack <Boon name="might"/> if possible before moving on to the Molten Effigy.

 There is another single Molten Protector which needs to be focused before switching to the boss.
 Use interrupts or reflects against the Effigy's _Firestorm_ attack, pay attention to the _Charge_ (large arrow) and _Shockwave_ attacks and cleave mobs around if possible.

-The moment you killed the Effigy, you can continue to the next trash group.
+The moment you killed the Effigy you can `/gg` if necessary so you don't have to take the Mistlock Singularity (this prevents the problem where you can't take the Mistlock Singularity due to being in fight), then you can continue to the next trash group.
 All following groups of mobs are progress-blocking, clear them to make it to the final area.
-Molten Protectors have the highest priority and Smoke Shamans are second to them (they apply <Effect name="stealth"/> to surrounding enemies).
+Molten Protectors have the highest priority (because they cast AoE <Effect name="invulnerability"/>) and Smoke Shamans are second to them (they apply <Effect name="stealth"/> to surrounding enemies).
 You can `/gg` once directly before the end boss if necessary.

 <Image src="./images/molten_effigy.jpg" caption="The Molten Effigy"/>